-at the end of july 2014, this book completed its first year online.
-When it launched, I described it as “partly an experiment in taking the web seriously as a book-publishing medium.”
+At the end of July 2014, this book completed its first year online.
+When it launched, I described it as

 In the interests of science, a few words about how that experiment is going.
 Nothing here is intended as a humblebrag.
 Rather, I believe in the potential of the web as a book-publishing medium.
 I want to encourage more authors to try it.
 Sharing information is one way I can do that.
 (Releasing my publishing tools for free is another way.)

 Of course, others do.
 This is the web, after all.
-I estimate that about one in 650 readers has supported the book with a donation or purchase.
+I estimate that about one in 650 readers has supported the book with a payment or purchase.
 The other 649 have not.
 Maybe they will later.
 Maybe they don’t know they can or should.
-Or maybe they just think information on the Internet should be free.
+Or maybe they just think information on the internet should be free.

 Independent of my interests as an author, I continue to find this view corrosive and dangerous.
 Last year I gave a talk suggesting that we’d traded good government for banner ads.
 But the ripple effects are wider still.

 Take the example of desktop web browsers.
 Let’s face it, unless you’re really slow on the uptake, you’ve outfitted your web browser with an ad blocker.
 Ha ha, you win!
 But wait—that means most web ads are only reaching those who are really slow on the uptake.
-So their dollars are disproportionately important in supporting the content you’re getting ad-free.
-“Not my problem,” you say.
-Oh really?
-Since those people are the only ones financially supporting the content, publishers increasingly are shaping their stories to appeal to them.
-Eventually, the content you liked—well, didn’t like it enough to pay for it—will be gone.
+So their dollars are disproportionately important in supporting the writing you’re getting ad-free.

 So what’s been happening here?